SamroodAli/codezilla/README.md

-# Magic Books
+# Code Zilla

-A books management project for the fictional company codezilla Inc.
+A Course catalogue website which presents a list of coding courses.
+You can watch them as well.
+Skill up with theses courses for free.
 ## Built With

 - React using create-react-app